ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image is a line chart titled "Annual Development Report 2023."
-It uses three colored lines and corresponding dots to represent data across the months from January to December.
+The image is a scatter plot titled "Population in Developing Regions Projected to Increase by Almost 2 Billion Between 2020 and 2050."

-Layout and Key Elements:
+### Layout and Key Elements:
-- The vertical axis (y-axis) is numbered from 0 to 60, indicating the scale of values.
-- The horizontal axis (x-axis) lists the months of the year, from January to December.
+- **X-axis** represents regions:
+  - Sub-Saharan Africa
+  - Northern Africa and Western Asia
+  - Latin America and the Caribbean
+  - Eastern and South-Eastern Asia
+  - Central and Southern Asia
+  - Oceania
+  - Europe
+  - Northern America

+- **Y-axis** represents population in billions, ranging approximately from 0 to 2.5 billion.

-- There are three data series represented by different colors:
+- The graph shows three sets of data points, represented by different colors and shapes:
-  - Blue (labelled "Product A")
-  - Dark blue/navy (labelled "Product B")
-  - Orange (labelled "Product C")
-- Each month has three data points, one for each product, connected or closely grouped but without lines explicitly connecting all dots.
-- The data points show the performance or metric of the products for each month.

-Text:
-- Title: "Annual Development Report 2023" at the top center.
-- Legend at the bottom, showing the three colors matched to Product A, Product B, and Product C.
-- Months labeled along the bottom axis: January, February, March, April, May, June, July, August, September, October, November, December.
-- Numeric labels 0 to 60 along the left vertical axis.

-The chart visually compares the values for three products throughout the year, showing trends or changes month by month.
-The blue (Product A) generally shows higher values, the dark blue (Product B) varies and stays mid-range, and the
+  - **Blue circles** indicate population in 2050.
+  - **Orange circles** indicate population in 1950.
+  - **Dark blue circles** indicate population in 2020.

+### Data Points:
+- Each region has three corresponding dots representing the population for the years 1950, 2020, and 2050.
+- The largest increase in population appears in Sub-Saharan Africa and Central and Southern Asia.
+- Europe and Northern America show smaller population change over the years.
+- The increasing trend is clear in developing regions, especially Sub-Saharan Africa, where the 2050 projection is notably higher than 2020.

+This graph effectively illustrates projected population growth primarily in developing regions from 2020 to 2050, compared with their populations in 1950.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p62_img1.jpeg)